Cleaner Pg 1: General Info

 This is the WS330 model.

 The cleaning machines are about as tall as an average size person.
 Multiple thousands of these machines have been sold throughout Europe and other parts of the world and operate without fail.
+The inventor which also manufactures these machines has won numerous awards including a gold and silver medal at the 51st World Exhibition of Innovation, Research and New Technology Eureka in 2003 in Brussels Belgium, a bronze medal in Jena - Nurnberg Germany in November 2006 and in Geneva Switzerland in April 2007.

 Constructed of quality steel and galvanized, the Sosnowski grain cleaners are manufactured in Poland and powered by single phase 110-volt electric motors certified to the UL and CSA standards for the U.S. and Canada.
 Currently there are 18 patents in use for this machine.